mohitpai/journey-optimizer.en/help/using/reports/channel-report.md

 * **[!UICONTROL Exclude rate]**: Percentage of profiles which have been excluded by Adobe Journey Optimizer.

++++

+### Push notification - Total tracking statistics {#push-total-tracking}

+>[!CONTEXTUALHELP]
+>id="ajo_channel_push_tracking_statistics"
+>title="Push notification - Total tracking statistics"
+>abstract="The Push notification - Total tracking statistics provide data on profile activity for your push notifications."

-The **[!UICONTROL Push notification - Total tracking statistics]** contains the available data for profile activity for your Push notifications:
+The **[!UICONTROL Push notification - Total tracking statistics]** widget offers a detailed snapshot of profile activity tied to your push notifications, providing essential insights into engagement and push notifications effectiveness.

++++ Learn more on Push notifications - Total tracking statistics metrics

 * **[!UICONTROL Opens]**: Number of times a push notification was opened.